 Earthquakes (also called quakes, tremors, or temblors)

-We can say that the earthquake is a series of shocks and tremors resulting from the sudden release of pressure along active faults and in areas of volcanic activity.
+We can say that an earthquake is a series of shocks and tremors resulting from the sudden release of pressure along active faults and in areas of volcanic activity.

 Important facts related to earthquake